 Hair As A Wick

-One theory says that the armpit hair acts as a wick in drawing away the sweat from your skin, allowing proper ventilation, and evaporation.
+One theory says that the armpit hair acts as a wick in drawing away the sweat from your skin, allowing proper ventilation and evaporation.
 This leads to the regulation of body temperature and a cooling sensation.

-These hair also reduces the friction between your armpits and the torso so that you can move without any sensation of discomfort.
+This hair also reduces the friction between your armpits and the torso so that you can move without any sensation of discomfort.

 Hair As A Barrier